Internal HTTP(S) load balancer overview

 Retries

-Retries are configurable using a retry policy in the URL map.
+To configure retries, you can use a retry policy in the URL map.
 The default number of retries (numRetries) is 1.
-The default timeout for each try (perTryTimeout) is 30 seconds with a maximum configurable perTryTimeout of 24 hours.
+The maximum configurable perTryTimeout is 24 hours.

 Retried requests only generate one log entry for the final response.

-For more information, see Internal HTTP(S) load balancer logging and monitoring.
+For more information, see Internal Application Load Balancer logging and monitoring.

 Accessing connected networks

-You can access an internal HTTP(S) load balancer in your VPC network from a connected network by using the following:
+Your clients can access an internal Application Load Balancer in your VPC network from a connected network by using the following:

 • VPC Network Peering